 It is daunting for students to think about what they want to do with their career.
 Many aren’t sure what opportunities are available, some question whether they have what it takes, and others are just overwhelmed.

-You can use an open-access and free-of-charge virtual work experience program to help students around the world gain invaluable practical skills, build confidence, and see what potential careers can hold for them.
+You can use an open-access and free-of-charge virtual job simulation to help students around the world gain invaluable practical skills, build confidence, and see what potential careers can hold for them.
 By opening your doors and investing in their learning, without expecting anything in return, you will foster immediate and far-reaching goodwill across your target audience.
 Don’t underestimate how valuable it is for students to have the opportunity to learn from companies like yours.

 4. Bridge the capability gap between university and entry-level employment